 Step 2: Apply the Personal Allowance

-In the 2025/26 tax year, the personal allowance is £12,570.
+For the 2025/26 tax year, the personal allowance is £12,570.
 This means you can earn up to this amount before paying any income tax.
+The personal allowance remains unchanged at £12,570 for 2025/26.
 If your total income is below this threshold, you won’t pay tax on your salary or dividend income (unless your income is solely from dividends, which are taxed separately after the £500 allowance).

 Step 3: Apply the Dividend Allowance

-The first £500 of your dividend income is tax-free, due to the dividend tax free allowance.
+The first £500 of your dividend income is tax-free for both 2025/26 and 2026/27, due to the dividend tax-free allowance with no change between the two years.
 Any dividend income you receive above this threshold will be taxed at the appropriate rate based on your income band.
 This is a critical component when you calculate tax on dividends UK.

 Step 4: Apply the Dividend Tax Rates